award

 Head Injury Attorney

-If you or a loved one have suffered head injuries as a result of an accident, contact our qualified California and Nevada head injury lawyers to represent you in a claim against the at-fault party for negligence.
+If you or a loved one has suffered head injuries as a result of an accident, contact our qualified California and Nevada head injury lawyers to represent you in a claim against the at-fault party for negligence.
 We have been representing victims who have suffered head injuries for decades and understand the stressful situation a head injury victim could be going through.
-Our committed attorneys investigate the claim and determine the best legal strategies we can take in order to ensure compensation for the injuries you have suffered.
+Our committed attorneys investigate the claim and determine the legal strategies we can take for the injuries you have suffered.

 Types of Head Injuries